jucasoft/ngrx-entity-crud/projects/ngrx-entity-crud/README.md

 Go to http://localhost:3000/coin

 You have finished creating the new crud section, now you can filter, create, edit and delete coins.

+## Deploy app to Heroku from Github

+###STEP 1: Push to GitHub
+Create a Repository on GitHub by clicking New Repository.

+###STEP 2: Deploy to Heroku

 ## Running unit tests